Standard Mail vs First Class Mail – The Difference

 Offers and promotions that say things like “offer valid till 20th January only” or “use coupon code by Monday” – are called time-sensitive promotions.
 Usually, organizations conduct brochure or flyer campaigns with such offers for their targeted audience.
 It creates a situation where delays in delivery cannot be afforded.
 A huge amount of time and money goes into planning such a campaign, and it will become worthless if the brochures or flyers reach the customers after the due date of the offer.
 Moreover, it will also call for bad publicity.
 These things can be avoided using the first class mail option that guarantees delivery by a certain date.

 Multi-channel campaigns are run simultaneously.
 You might combine social media marketing along with direct mail marketing.
 Therefore, it is of utmost importance that everything is synchronized – you cannot send a mail piece to someone weeks after sending them a tailored social media text.
-The main motto behind running multi-channel or cross-channel marketing campaigns is to constantly remind the customers about a brand and indulge them into buying.
+The main motto behind running multi-channel or cross-channel marketing campaigns is to constantly remind the customers about a brand and indulge them in buying.
 The first-class mail alternative, again, is the perfect choice to help you conduct multi-channel campaigns smoothly.

 Large List Batch Campaigns